29 Beautiful RV Makeovers with Unpainted Cabinets

 If you’re just looking for a way to reduce the amount of wood or add a little color to your RV, one way to do that is with the cabinet doors.

 One RV owner who didn’t care for the frosted glass inserts in her RV cabinets scraped all of the “frost” off the back of the glass and put pretty fabric behind the glass instead.
-You can read about how she did it on her blog.

 Don’t have glass inserts in your cabinet doors?
 The owner of this RV added sheets of imitation black leather contact paper to the wood panels of her cabinet doors.
 Chalkboard contact paper or wallpaper could be used for this look as well.